The Humanities Today Lecture 2025

-Introducing the Humanities Today Lecture Series
+The Humanities Today Lecture Series

-The Halifax Humanities Society is delighted to announce that we have launched the Humanities Today Lecture Series!
-The Humanities Today Series examines the role the humanities play in our lives and the lives of communities on the periphery of or excluded from the traditional avenues of humanities education.
-This series is supported by funds donated in the memory of Renate …
+The Humanities Today Lecture Series examines the role the humanities play in our lives and the lives of communities on the periphery of or excluded from the traditional avenues of humanities education.
+This series is supported by funds donated in the memory of Renate Usmiani, a professor of the Department of English at Mount St. Vincent University, remembered and beloved …

 Introducing the Bonita Shepherd University Access Program